 Students are actively encouraged to become trained researchers in the complex and changing world of information literacy.
-Learning opportunities range from one-on-one reference assistance to formal group orientations designed to meet specific course objectives to a one unit course on Internet research methods.
+Learning opportunities range from one-on-one reference assistance to formal group orientations designed to meet specific course objectives.
+A one unit online course is available to students who would like a more comprehensive introduction to research methods (LIR 110 - Research Methods Online).

-The LRC's open computer labs contain a network of Macintosh and PC computer equipment with color monitors, laser printing, a scanner, CD-ROM and zip drives.
-Desktop publishing and other software necessary to support the instructional program are provided, including Internet and e-mail access.
+The LRC's open computer labs contain PC and Macintosh computers.
+Desktop publishing and other software necessary to support the instructional program are provided.
 This lab is available to faculty and to currently enrolled Cuyamaca and Grossmont College students for general use.